-The data analysis in the simulations and experiment showed that the thermal factor significantly impacts the battery's performance, lifetime, and even user safety.
-At low temperatures, it loses its capacity, which is undesirable, especially in the case of electric cars where, to charge the accumulator, a charging station must be available.
+The simulation and experiment data analysis showed that the thermal factor significantly impacts the battery's performance, lifetime, and even user safety.
+At low temperatures, it loses its capacity, which is undesirable, especially in the case of electric cars, where, to charge the accumulator, a charging station must be available.
 At high temperatures, in addition to the loss of parameters, there is also the risk that the chemical reaction cannot be stopped, and the battery may catch fire, which could endanger the user.
 It is, therefore, important that this is carefully monitored and must be kept constant or at least within the optimum operating range.
 At present, existing BMS systems are successful in this.
-Still, in the future, new technologies assisted by artificial intelligence will take these monitoring and control systems to another level, or possibly, as battery technology improves, they will no longer be sensitive to temperature variations.
+Still, new technologies assisted by artificial intelligence will take these monitoring and control systems to another level, or possibly, as battery technology improves, they will no longer be sensitive to temperature variations.